Olushola977/Budget-App/README.md

 ## Giving feedback

-Feedback is always welcome, so if you have any to give on this Project please do.
+Feedback is always welcome, so if you have any to give on this Project please send to adeyeyeolushola977@gmail.com.

 **Have fun using!** 🚀